gunjandatta/gunjandatta.github.io/topics/list-form.md

 ---
 layout: page
 ---
+# Dev Topics

-## List Form
+### List Form

 The list form class is designed to help with rendering custom list forms, including saving and getting advanced details for complex field types.

-### Constructor
+Reference the [list form field](list-form-field) class for additional information, related to getting complex field information (lookup, mms, etc).
+These classes are referenced by the react and bootstrap list components.

+**_Constructor_**

 | Property | Type | Required | Default Value | Description |
 | --- | --- | --- | --- | --- |